mlops-guide/mlops-guide.github.io/docs/Structure/project_structure.md

 This folder structure is going to be implemented in a blank project in [Introduction/Starting a New Project with Cookiecutter](/Structure/starting/)

 ### Requirements
 The requirements file is a list of all of a project’s dependencies and the specific version of each dependency, including the dependencies needed by the dependencies.
-It can also be used to create a virtual enviroment.
+It can also be used to create a virtual environment.
 This is extremely important to avoid conflits between Python libraries and also ensure the experiments can be reproduced in different machines.

 ### Metadata File